Here's where Hillary Clinton and Donald Trump stand on energy issues

 Clinton’s campaign called for reducing gas emissions based on the terms set by the Paris agreement by up to 30% by 2025, relative to 2005 levels, and to “put the country on a path” to cutting emissions more than 80% by 2050.

 Trump doesn’t spend too much time discussing emissions.
 His campaign said that he’s “committed” to the use of natural gas, which emits around half of the carbon dioxide as coal when combusted.
-Trump has also made pulling out of the Paris agreements and rolling back emissions-reduction targets priorities for his first 100 days in office, should he be elected.
+Trump has also made pulling out of the Paris agreements and rolling back emissions-reduction targets as a priority for his first 100 days in office, should he be elected.

-Editor’s note: The original version of this post ran on September 25.

 NOW WATCH: This map shows the places that would go dark if we banned fossil fuels tomorrow